Stay on top of the latest

 • A one-sentence caption for each of the six images that helps explain why they were selected and are significant to you.

-If essay 1 delivers an understanding of your professional goals — what you do — essays 2 and 3 speak to who you are.
-In additional to considering a candidate’s academic and professional background in the admissions process, Stern places a strong emphasis on personal characteristics and is looking for students who will be involved in the school and community.
+If the first NYU Stern essay delivers an understanding of your professional goals — what you do — essays two and three speak to who you are.
+Stern places a strong emphasis on personal characteristics and is looking for students who will be involved in the school and community.
 The Pick Six is a classic Stern prompt and a place to let your personality shine.
 You can utilize a diverse set of images, as long as they have significance in your life and, if possible, tie into the characteristics that Stern is looking for.

 What is the story you wish to tell?
 Are you a climber, toastmaster or volunteer firefighter?
 Do you have strong ties with your family, a cause, or friends from different walks of life?
 These are all great themes to communicate visually in your pick six.